manuparra/FreeIPA/README.md

-# FreeIPA Installation and deployment of the replica multimaster
+# FreeIPA installation and deployment of the replica multimaster
 FreeIPA installation Tutorial, Scripts and Procedures

 ## Planning the server and architecture to deploy.
 Requirements.